jaffaszt/MAX/workshop/README.md

 ![](README_IMAGES/CreateProject.png)
 # Choose from Docker image
 ![](README_IMAGES/FromDocker4.png)
-# Enter codait/max-object-detector as Image name and click on tab so other fileds will be fields accordingly
+# Enter codait/max-object-detector as Image name and click on tab so other fileds will be fields accordingly and then click on the Create button
 ![](README_IMAGES/DeployImage.png)
 # Click on the round image
 ![](README_IMAGES/FindRoute.png)